ORNL-Fusion/aorsa/HOWTO.md

     - capd.vtk - contour plots of dispersion relation D(k,x)
   - Postscript output (from pgplot)
     - aorsa2d.ps - main output.
 1D and 2D field and power plots
-      + slide 80+ - 2D contour plots of alpha, beta, and b components of rf electric fields and currents
+      + slide p80+ - 2D contour plots of alpha, beta, and b components of rf electric fields and currents
+      + slide p92+ - 1D plots of Eplus,Eminus,Eparallel.
+2D contours of J.E and Wdot (power deposition)
+      + slide p111+ - 1D and 2D plots of power spectra; useful for testing convergence
+      + slide p123+ - 2D plots of absolute value of components of E
+      + slide p130+ - 2D Btor and Bpol equilibria and dl/B
+      + slide p133+ - power from quasilinear, J.E, and Wdot comparisons
     - movie.ps - frames of 2D electric field as a time harmonic movie to show phase velocity
     - disper.ps - dielectric properties of the wave. kperp for branches, location of resonances, etc.
     - eqdsk_setup.ps - show equilibrium properties from EFIT G-EQDSK file